Uber launches COVID-19 contact tracing service

 Lyft said it provided data to U.S. and Canadian health officials through its Law Enforcement Request system, but declined to provide further details, citing privacy reasons.

 In California, local officials handle the entire contact tracing process.
-San Francisco so far has requested ride-hailing data related to the coronavirus pandemic in a handful of cases, according to Michael Reid, a physician who heads the city’s contact tracing program.
+San Francisco has so far requested ride-hailing data related to the coronavirus pandemic in a handful of cases, according to Michael Reid, a physician who heads the city’s contact tracing program.

 “In the end, we need all the data we can to be effective,” said Reid.
-“Whether it’s Uber or Lyft, or the priest telling you who was in church on Sunday.”
+“Whether it’s Uber or Lyft or the priest telling you who was in church on Sunday.”

-(Reporting by Tina Bellon; Editing by Tom Brown)
+(Reporting by Tina Bellon, editing by Tom Brown.)